This post was originally published in November 2022.

 The seating at Wax Paper Co. in Frogtown is very limited, and sometimes the weather is a bit too hot.
 This is why I recommend one of these two things:

 Drive to Rio Grande State Park, which is on the other side of the river, and eat your sandwich on one of the benches, which is what I did last time.
-It’s a lot quieter than eating it at the shop!
+It’s a lot quieter than eating it outside the shop with the constant hassle of people waiting in line.

 Loreto